john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 - [x] Code Quality: Automated lint and style checks
 - [ ] Accessibility: Add more ARIA labels and Adjust color contrasts
+- [ ] Animations: Add more animations of interactions for touch screens
 - [ ] Test: Integration tests for Redux
 - [ ] Test: E2E tests for critical user flows
 - [ ] Security: add validations in Security Strategy